Your Higher Self

 It doesn't take too much self awareness to recognise that we are quite complex and that the totality of what we refer to as "myself" is an amalgam of many different aspects of our total or whole self which are also know as "sub-personalities" or "selves".

-In this model, the higher self can be thought of as your spiritual or energetic self.
+In this model, the higher self can be thought of as your spiritual self.

 The higher self is something that we experience when the conscious mind is quiet through the practise of mindfulness or any other means that stops it thinking.